DavideFornacca/COVID19/8_countries/README_8_countries.md

 - <ins>q-value</ins>: q-value of Local Moran’s Bivariate statistic (spatial clustering)

 #### Data sources
+For the complete list od data sources, see Table 1 in the original publication (https://doi.org/10.3390/atmos12060795)

 #### Publications
 All information can be found in the following papers: